Social Security Advocacy Program

 102 W 1st St, Duluth, MN, 55802-2006

-The Minnesota Department of Human Services (DHS) pays for this provider to help people with disabilities apply for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
+The Minnesota Department of Human Services (DHS) pays this agency to provide Social Security Advocates.
+Advocates help people with disabilities apply for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).

 This agency helps people with SSI applications, the reconsideration process and to appeal decisions when the applications were denied.

 - Free / no cost to eligible clients

 To qualify, a person must be getting help from one of these programs:

 * General Assistance (GA) including Tribal General Assistance

 * Housing Support (formerly known as Group Residential Housing)

 * Minnesota Family Investment Program (MFIP)

 * Title IV-E for children in foster care